New York Employee Rights

 Contact a New York Employee Rights Attorney

 Do you have questions about employee rights or about filing a claim?
 A dedicated employee rights attorney in New York can speak with you today.
-If you are a worker in New York, and you believe that your rights were violated, please do not hesitate to contact the legal team at Console Mattiacci Law, LLC online or by calling 917-779-8250 to get started on your case.
+If you are a worker in New York, and you believe that your rights were violated, please do not hesitate to contact the legal team at Console Mattiacci Law, LLC online or by calling 917-985-7761 to get started on your case.
+Results may vary depending on your particular facts and legal circumstances.